marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 {% endhighlight %}

-This case is rather easy: PEs from 22494 to 22838 (345 PEs) are allocated for tmp and swap.
+Luckily, this case is rather easy: PEs from 22494 to 22838 (345 PEs) are allocated for tmp and swap.
 These should be moved right after var, starting from PE 473 until 817.
-This operation can be accomplished with *pvmove* command, and should lead to the following situation.
+This operation can be accomplished with *pvmove* command, which should result in the following situation.

 {% highlight console lineos %}